OP-Engineering/op-sqlite/README.md

 On iOS, the SQLite database can be placed in an app group, in order to make it accessible from other apps in that app group.
 E.g. for sharing capabilities.

-To use an app group, add the app group ID as the value for the `ReactNativeOPSQLite_AppGroup` key in your project's `Info.plist` file.
+To use an app group, add the app group ID as the value for the `OPSQLite_AppGroup` key in your project's `Info.plist` file.
 You'll also need to configure the app group in your project settings.
 (Xcode -> Project Settings -> Signing & Capabilities -> Add Capability -> App Groups)

 ## License